waimea-snoble/level-3-programming-assessment/docs/test-plan.md

 ### Test Data To Use

-- the player starts in the abandoned house and will try to move left, then they will try to move up into the attic I have chosen these because when the player moves left this is a valid move, and when they try to move into the attic without opening it this is an invalid move.

-- the player will move around the whole map and explore all boundaries of the map. this will include valid moves such as nothing being in the way, and invalid moves such as something being in the way e.g. locked door, or the edge of the map.
-- When the player moves the current location name, description, and item being collected will change
+- I will be moving around the map to test the movement in all directions and the location name, description, and collect text will change

 ### Expected Test Result